gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ## traverseSeqArray

-this function have the same behavior of `A.traverse(TE.taskEitherSeq)` but it's stack safe and perform better
+this function has the same behavior of `A.traverse(TE.taskEitherSeq)` but it's stack safe and performs better

 _this function run all tasks in sequential order and bails out on left side of either, for parallel version use `traverseArray`_